General Operations Force: GOF brigades

-The number of GOF battalions under command of GOF brigades varies based on local needs.
+The number of GOF battalions under the command of GOF brigades varies based on local needs.
 The Central and Sabah Brigades are composed of five battalions each.
 The Northern Brigade contains four battalions while the Southeast and Sarawak Brigades are composed of three battalions each.

-GOF Battalions
+GOF battalions

 GOF has a strength of 20 battalions located in both Peninsular Malaysia and East Malaysia with each commanded by a Police Superintendent.
 Each battalion consists of about three infantry companies and one mortar platoon.

 Senoi Praaq

-The Senoi Praaq means War People in the language of the Semai Indigenous people of Peninsula Malaysia.
+Senoi Praaq means War People in the language of the Semai Indigenous people of Peninsula Malaysia.
 The formation was moved to the Police Field Force in 1968 and increased to two battalions.
-The Senoi Praaq were established in 1957 employed with tracking and security roles, apart from performing the main function of contact to the aborigines peoples.
-Manned by the aborigines of Peninsular Malaysia that were skilled for their jungle tracking, it was successful in engaging the communist terrorists during the Malayan Emergency.
-The Senoi Praaq can be distinguished from other mainline GOF Battalions by the use of the distinctive maroon beret and red hackle.
+The Senoi Praaq were established in 1957 employed with tracking and security roles, apart from performing the main function of contact with the aborigines peoples.
+Manned by aborigines of Peninsular Malaysia that were skilled in jungle tracking, it was successful in engaging the communist terrorists during the Malayan Emergency.
+The Senoi Praaq can be distinguished from other mainline GOF battalions by the use of the distinctive maroon beret and red hackle.

 Tiger Platoons

-With the separation of 69 Commando, which now part of the Pasukan Gerakan Khas (Special Operations Command; SOCOM), the General Operations Force Command established new versatile units with Special Operations capability to operate in all GOF Brigades.
+With the separation of 69 Commando, which is now part of the Pasukan Gerakan Khas (Special Operations Command; SOCOM), the General Operations Force Command established new versatile units with Special Operations capability to operate in all GOF brigades.
 These elite platoons were formed for special assignments, covert and overt operations and Search And Rescue (SAR), and are known generally as the Tiger Platoons.

 Tiger Platoons from GOF Sabah and Sarawak Brigades actively operates as the region's main special operations forces as both states are located far from Pasukan Gerakan Khas Headquarters.